 Overview

-Use the Loan Eligibility Calculator alongside this guide to get a precise, personalised figure.
+Run the numbers through the Loan Eligibility Calculator alongside this guide to get a precise, personalised figure.

 What You Need

-- Your net monthly income (take-home salary after PF, professional tax, and income tax deductions — not gross salary)
+- Your net monthly income (take-home salary after PF, professional tax, and income tax deductions, not gross salary)

 - A list of all existing EMI obligations (car loans, personal loans, credit card minimum dues, other running loans)